-- A. The successful completion of a minimum of 120 credit hours of course work. - B. A minimum cumulative grade-point average of 2.00. - C. Completion of the CALS Core Competencies (see below) - D. CALS 001 and CALS 002, "Foundations" or equivalent courses - E. The University requires two courses addressing diversity for all incoming first-year and incoming transfer students.
+- A. The successful completion of a minimum of 120 credits of course work. - B. A minimum cumulative grade-point average of 2.00. - C. Completion of the CALS Core Competencies (see below). - D. CALS 001 and CALS 002 Foundations or equivalent courses. - E. The University requires two courses addressing diversity for all incoming first-year and incoming transfer students.
 At least one course must be completed from the category one requirements.
-These diversity credits will satisfy 6 of the 12 social science and humanities requirements for the college. - F. All courses as specified in individual program majors.
+These diversity credits will satisfy six of the twelve social science and humanities requirements for the college. - F. All courses as specified in individual program majors.